makinacorpus/corpus.reactor/doc/spec_v2.rst

 -------------
 Overview of the project source code repositories
 +++++++++++++++++++++++++++++++++++++++++++++++++
-A project woill have at least 2 repositories
+A project will have at least 2 repositories
 - A repository where lives its sourcecode and deployment recipes

 This repository master branch consequently has the minimal following structure::